 Eight characteristics of covert narcissism.

 1. Exploitative.
-Difficulty maintaining relationships.
-Most narcissistic people find this difficult, as deep down most are insecure individuals that run around telling so many lies, they don’t know who to trust, some have actually had some form of trauma and been deeply hurt in their past.
-However, this is no excuse to go around hurting others, good people who’ve been hurt go around helping others through which does help them feel better.
-Narcissists go around destroying all others to help them feel better, most narcissistic people do the idealisation, devalue, discard and hoover.
+Difficulty maintaining healthy relationships.
+Most narcissistic people find this difficult, as deep down, most are insecure individuals that run around telling so many lies, they don’t know who to trust, some have actually had some form of trauma and been deeply hurt in their past.
+However, this is no excuse to go around hurting others, genuine people who’ve been hurt go around helping others through, which does help them feel better.
+Narcissists go around destroying all others to help them feel better.
+Most narcissistic people do the idealisation, devalue, discard and hoover.
 However, many can and stay in a relationship for years others only months.
-Still, all have problems maintaining a healthy relationship with anyone close to them, due to their lack of ability to compromise, their need for control, and the fact they never think anything is their fault, as they flip the script within their own minds, change the reality and end up believing their own lies while getting enables and flying monkeys to believe them also.
+Still, all have problems maintaining a healthy relationship with anyone close to them due to their lack of ability to compromise, their need for control, and the fact they never think anything is their fault, as they flip the script within their own minds, change the reality and end up believing their own lies while getting enables and flying monkeys to believe them also.

 2. Superiority, Patronising and condescending, most narcissists patronise people around them, all take people down, so those around them are left feeling not good enough, they can tell you straight, and as often we care for the opinions of those who we believe care for us, leading us to question ourselves with things like “you can not do that.”
 Or “you’re crazy. ““I wouldn’t if I was you.”
 Or “I’m concerned for your mental health.”

-3. Lack of empathy, now most narcissists have a lack in genuine compassion, they are self-absorbed and often just think about themselves and getting their needs met, they will rarely to never be there for you when you need them the most, some people when sick will keep going.
-Therefore they might act, say or do things in a way you wouldn’t if someone else is sick, so for example if someone with empathy is sick, yet will carry on, when you’re sick they might ask how you are, yet expect you to carry on, yet not judge you if you don’t, a narcissist will often want, need and demand attention, help and support from you when they are sick.
+3. Lack of empathy.
+Now most narcissists have a lack of genuine compassion.
+They are self-absorbed and often just think about themselves and getting their needs met.
+They will rarely to never be there for you when you need them the most, some people when sick will keep going.
+Therefore they might act, say or do things in a way you wouldn’t if someone else is sick, so for example, if someone with empathy is sick, yet will carry on, when you’re sick they might ask how you are, yet expect you to carry on, yet not judge you if you don’t, a narcissist will often want, need and demand attention, help and support from you when they are sick.
 Yet, they’ll find a way to guilt-trip you into it.
-“Well if you can’t, you should just go to bed.”
+“Well, if you can’t, you should just go to bed.”
 “You said you’d do this for me today.”
 Or “are you still going to take me here?”
-“Well if it’s too much trouble.””
+“Well, if it’s too much trouble.””
 I knew it would be my fault, your I’ll.”
 It will always be about them getting their needs met, and if you don’t, they will hold it against you forevermore when they need to bring it up, they’ll forget the part where you were so sick you couldn’t and remind you about the fact you didn’t do something for them.

-The narcissistic personality disorder is on a spectrum, and they will use a weakness or strength of the individual they are targeting, they will use their manipulation tactics to suit their needs and depending on the person they are trying to manipulate.
+The narcissistic personality disorder is on a spectrum, and they will use a weakness or strength of the individual they are targeting.
+They will use their manipulation tactics to suit their needs and depending on the person they are trying to manipulate.
 As we have the malignant, grandiose, somatic, cerebral, overt and covert, the victim narcissist on the spectrum, some are far more dangerous than others.
-You need to stay well clear, others if you can manage your own state of mind and limit contact you don’t have to cut them off completely, just be careful they don’t infect your mind.
+You need to stay well clear.
+If you can manage your own state of mind and limit contact, you don’t have to cut them off completely.
+Just be careful they don’t infect your mind.

-Some once you see what they are and what they do, you can learn to observe and not absorb their toxic natural, I shall add the video link at the end, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.
+Some once you see what they are and what they do, you can learn to observe and not absorb their toxic nature, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.

 The nine characteristics.